-One extremely famous vegetable dish cooked with 'belacan' is 'Kangkung Belacan' which uses water spinach.
-However for this recipe, I opted for french beans instead.
-French beans are crunchier whereas 'kangkung', a leafy vegetable is usually much softer after cooking.
+One extremely famous vegetable dish cooked with belacan is “Kangkung Belacan” which uses water spinach.
+For this recipe, I opted for french beans instead.
+French beans are crunchier whereas kangkung, a leafy vegetable, is usually much softer after cooking.
 The crunchiness of the french beans together with the dried shrimps give more texture to this delicious dish.

 Soak dried shrimps and dried chillies separately in hot water for 10 minutes.
 Then, remove the seeds from the dried chillies.
 Cut ingredients (A) into smaller pieces and blend them.
 Do not blend too finely.

 Heat up 2 tablespoons of oil.
 Fry the blended ingredients until fragrant.
 Add 'belacan' and give the dish a few quick stirs.

 Add french beans and some water.
 Mix well.
 Simmer at low heat till the beans are cooked.